kirin608/Prime-Sifting/README.md

 # Prime-Sifting

-there is 2 versions of app : prime_sifring and v2_prime sifting
+there is 3 versions of app : prime_sifring and v2_prime sifting and v2_prime_sifting

 # task
 Given a number, write a method that returns all of the prime numbers less than that number.